 starting a new shell.
 You may even need to log out and log back in, depending

-on where you appendend to the PATH varible.
+on where you appended to the PATH variable.

 If starting a new shell or restarting logging out and back in does not resolve

 the issue, check if you have the